 The photo shows the interior of a male fig filled with gall flowers.
 The exit holes in some of the gall flowers shows that the fig wasps obviously started to emerge from the gall flowers but then halted and the majority died inside the gall flowers.

 HOW TO IDENTIFY THE SEX OF DIOECIOUS FIGS

 This is best done by cutting a section through a mature fruit and examining the contents .
 The photos in this article are of Ficus cumingii figs collected and photographed by Chun Xing Wong of 1Stop Borneo Wildlife at Tawau in Sabah.

 Two thirds of Borneo’s wild figs are dioecious.
 This means that male trees and female trees grow separately.

 All the notes in this article refer to dioecious figs only.

 Male figs contain gall flowers which act as brood chambers for fig wasps plus pollen bearing anthers.
-Male figs do not contain seeds.

 Below are some links to photos of dioecious male figs where the male anthers can be seen more clearly;

 WHY WOULD ANYONE WANT TO KNOW THE SEX OF A WILD SPECIES OF BORNEAN FIG ?

 Because it is very important to understanding and manipulating fig ecology !